 Depending on the local situation, several Swedish missions abroad may have limited capacity to process your application within the normal timeframe.
 Please refer to your national authorities for information regarding any restrictions to the freedom of movement that may prevent you from visiting a Swedish mission abroad.

 Will I be able to travel to Sweden to commence my studies?

-There is currently a temporary entry ban to the EU via Sweden due to the situation related to the coronavirus.
-It applies up to and including 31 October.
-However as of 4 July persons who travel for the purpose of studying in Sweden belong to the exempted groups from the temporary entry ban.
-Note that regular residence permit protocols still apply.
+As of 4 July persons who travel for the purpose of studying in Sweden belong to the exempted groups from the temporary entry ban.

 How can I get a certificate from the University stating whether my studies require my presence?